 A bed bug infestation cannot be resolved until an action plan is implemented that includes field-tested, clinically proven, effective strategies and products.
 Only a licensed pest control professional, like Cowleys Pest Services, has the resources to successfully remove these infestations.
 Applying ineffective products or home remedies only gives the bed bugs more time to gain a foothold in your home.
 And two weeks later, you are dealing with a larger, more costly infestation.
 The sooner a pest control professional who is experienced in bed bug infestations is contacted, the faster the bugs will be out of your home and out of your life.

 For assistance with bedbug treatment and extermination, contact Cowleys Pest Services today.
-We service Woodbridge, Edison, Lakewood, Piscataway, Trenton, Toms River, Brick, Old Bridge, Princeton Junction, Middletown and surrounding New Jersey.
+We service Somerset, Edison, Lakewood, Piscataway, Bridgewater, Toms River, Brick, Old Bridge, Princeton Junction, Middletown and surrounding New Jersey.